TristanWeij/AWS-certified-developer-associate/IAM/IAM.md

 * SDKs (JavaScript, PHP, Go) <br>
 * Mobile SDKs (Android, iOS) <br>
 * IoT Device SDKs (Embedded C, Arduino) <br>

+## IAM Security Tools
+* IAM Credentials report (account-level)
+	* A report that lists all your account's users and the status of their various credentials.
+* IAM Access advisor (user-level)
+	* Access advisors shows the service permissions granted to a user and when those services were last accessed.
+	* You can use this information to revise your policies.